py-venv

 print program version.

-re-configure the Python virtual environment (created using python3 -m venv python_venvroot) and define a name (venvname) to handle (activate, print) it.
+re-configure the Python virtual environment (created using 'python -m venv python_venvroot') and define a name (venvname) to handle (list, activate, deactivate, print) it.

 This step adjusts the settings in python_venvroot/pyvenv.cfg to the current paths and versions.